btayfur/pulse/README.md

 1. Open `I2c_switcher/I2c_switcher.ino` in the Arduino IDE
 2. Upload the sketch to your Arduino
 3. Open the Serial Monitor at 500000 baud (Higher baudrates can be used but needs to test first.)
 4. Data will be displayed in tab-separated format: `X1 Y1 Z1 X2 Y2 Z2 X3 Y3 Z3 X4 Y4 Z4` You need to use your own timestamp.
-Arduino IDE is works well.
+Arduino IDE works well.

 Project's current bottleneck is SerialPort for now.
 In most setups, you can get easily 200-300 Hz sampling rates.